pmapfeka2014/Anomaly_Detection/README.md

 would be the best maintenance strategy.

 In this specific project, i have used a robot car to demonstrate anomaly detection in vehicles.
-This robot car is the Pololu 3Pi+ 32U4 robot.
+This robot car is the Pololu 3Pi+ 32U4 robot.The goal of the project is to train a machine learning auto encoder on what normal data looks like as the car moves around a specific track, and then feed the autoencoder some anomolous data to see if it can flag the data.

 ![image](https://user-images.githubusercontent.com/31663476/144352296-b9932a4b-7978-4f8f-963b-809c3642a9be.png)